augustoneubauer/RemOs3_wiper_Svalbard/RemOs3_wiper_Svalbard/wiper_control/README.txt

 e.g. to move the wipers 3 full turns at 4 RPM clockwise:      wiper_control ROT -3 4
 e.g. to move the wipers 45 degrees at 5 RPM counterclockwise: wiper_control DEG 45 5

--------!!!
-Still under development !!!--------

-1st argument others mode selection: "SETHOME" , "GOHOME" , SENSOR"  (only one argument functions)

-> if "SETHOME" is selected, the current position is defined as Home Position;
-> if "GOHOME" is selected, the shaft moves to reach the Home Position;
-> if "SENSOR" is selected, the program answers with the system sensor type (currently: 3 (Hall sensors)